-land zoned for business activities in the urban areas of Christchurch City and townships within the Greater Christchurch boundary 181 ; and 'greenfield priority areas' identified in the Canterbury Regional Policy Statement 2016 (CRPS) for Greater Christchurch (Chapter 6).
-Note that some of these areas have not yet been zoned in District Plans and will therefore not be considered as short or medium term supply. s a Iso been agreed that the assessment of development capacity should exclude:
+- □ land zoned for business activities in the urban areas of Christchurch City and townships within the Greater Christchurch boundary181; and - 'greenfield priority areas' identified in the Canterbury Regional Policy Statement 2016 (CRPS) for Greater Christchurch (Chapter 6).
+Note that some of these areas have not yet been zoned in District Plans and will therefore not be considered as short or medium term supply.

+It has also been agreed that the assessment of development capacity should exclude: